-DCSR and Title IX discuss sexual respect with campus-wide dialogues - The Denisonian
+DCSR and Title IX discusses sexual respect with campus-wide dialogues - The Denisonian

 According to Denison’s data, sexual misconduct is grossly underreported.
 Only 7% of students experiencing misconduct officially report it to a campus authority.
 When asked why they don’t report it, the primary reason is not thinking it was serious enough to report or not recognizing it as sexual misconduct.

-For female victims/survivors, 28% indicated that that sexual misconduct occurred within their first eight to ten weeks at Denison.
-59% of them indicate that it occurred at any point during their first year at Denison.
+For female victims/survivors, 28% indicated that sexual misconduct occurred within their first eight to ten weeks at Denison.
+Of those, 59% indicate that it occurred at any point during their first year at Denison.
 Of women experiencing misconduct during their first year, 51% indicated that the perpetrator was the same class year, 36% indicated it was an older student, and 14% did not know the relative class year.

 The majority of the misconduct occurs in a residence hall room, apartment or suite, typically perpetrated by another student — sometimes an acquaintance or friend and sometimes a student unknown to the student.
 Of the students experiencing misconduct, 27% of women and 11% of men experienced another incident during their time at Denison.